audaciaconsulting/Audacia.CodeAnalysis/dotnet-roslyn/analyzers/Audacia.CodeAnalysis.Analyzers/README.md

     _logger.LogInformation("{{UserId}}: {UserId} and {TargetUserId}", userId, targetUserId);
     _logger.LogInformation($"{{{{UserId}}}}: {{UserId}} and {{TargetUserId}}", userId, targetUserId);
     _logger.LogInformation("UserId: {UserId:N0} and {TargetUserId:c}", userId, targetUserId);

+    // Variables storing the message template are also checked var message = "User {UserId} logged in with IP {IpAddress}";
+    _logger.LogInformation(message, userId, ipAddress);
 ```

 ## ACL1025 - Exceptions should not be used in log message templates